mani-s12g/Front-End-Development-Things/README.md

   templates for typography, forms, buttons, navigation, and other interface components.
  * All of the above Games functions are coded in Javascript.

- I have Done this Webpage to show my work on Front-end Web development and Javascript with which I created a Fully Responsive Webpage.
+ # I have Done this Webpage to show my work on Front-end Web development and Javascript with which I created a Fully Responsive Webpage.

+ # Important Info:
+ If anyone get issues running this webpage.
+Try to Run on Google Chrome and try to run Webpages seperately if page does not responds.
+Run index.html file and see if Action menu link redirects to a new webpage if not then run Action.html file separately to see the contents.

  Thank You.